duaa9094/reading-notes/README.md

-# Reading-Notes :ledger:
+# Reading-Notes

 ### Description:
-This repository consist of readings assignments as a preparation for next lecture for all level.
+This repository consist of reading assignments as a preparation for next lecture in each level.

 ### About Me :